irinatu17/Holiday-Planner/README.md

 3. Display info window:

 i.
-Go to the Map section at the top of the page.
+Go to the Map section.

 ii.
 Enter a city into the search input box in order to make the map centre on the chosen location.